-"We are pleased to see a record number of colleges and universities embrace the Hampshire Honor Society this year," said NFF President & CEO Steve Hatchell.
+"We are pleased to see another record number of athletes honored by the Hampshire Honor Society this year," said NFF President & CEO Steve Hatchell.

 "Over the past decade, it has become a powerful vehicle for schools to recognize their college football players who have distinguished themselves both academically and athletically," Hatchell added, "and we congratulate the schools and each of these young men for their commitment to excellence in all aspects of their lives."

 The NFF Hampshire Honor Society capitalizes on the NFF's National Scholar-Athlete program by greatly expanding the number of scholar-athletes the NFF can recognize each year.
-The program further strengthens the organization's leadership role in encouraging academic performance by the student-athletes who play football at the 776 colleges and universities with football programs nationwide.
+The program further strengthens the organization's leadership role in encouraging academic performance by the student-athletes at the 777 colleges and universities with football programs nationwide.

-The 1,103 players honored in 2017 sets a new high water mark, eclipsing the previous record of 882 honorees in 2016.
-The 302 schools with members breaks the previous record of 280 in both 2015 and 2016.
-The initiative has honored 7,743 student-athletes since its inception, and the program has experienced growth every year in either members or school participation since its launch in 2007.
+The 1,270 players honored in 2018 sets a new high water mark, eclipsing the previous record of 1,103 honorees in 2017.
+The 307 schools with members breaks the previous mark of 302 set in 2017.
+The initiative has now honored 9,014 student-athletes since its inception, and the program has experienced growth every year in either members or school participation since its launch in 2007.

 Jon F. Hanson, the chairman and founder of The Hampshire Companies, provided the endowment to launch the NFF Hampshire Honor Society in 2007.
 He made the contribution as part of his legacy to the organization after serving as NFF Chairman from 1994-2006.
 He currently serves the organization as the chairman emeritus.
 Each player awarded with membership in this year's Honor Society will receive a certificate commemorating their achievement.

-Hanson added, "Nationwide there are thousands of football players excelling in the classroom, and they're going on to be great leaders.
+Hanson added, "Nationwide there are thousands of football players excelling in the classroom, and they are going on to become great leaders.
 The NFF Hampshire Honor Society continues to grow and allows us to shine a light on their hard work."